Astronomie in Ulm, um Ulm und um Ulm herum. Sternwarte in Ulm. Die Astroseite in Ulm. Astrophysik in Ulm.

 Details: Pinwheel Galaxy (M101, NGC 5457)

-◾ The Messier 101 is a face-on spiral galaxy at a distance of approximately 21 million light-years.
+◾ The Pinwheel Galaxy (M101) is a face-on spiral galaxy at a distance of approximately 21 million light-years.

 ◾ Its loosely wound spiral arms contain numerous H II regions, indicating sustained star formation.
 Blue regions trace young, massive stars, while reddish knots correspond to ionized gas clouds.